defnetrcan/AI-ML-PROJECT/README.md

 # Workflow
--Data Processing
+1. Data Processing
--Explanatory Data Analysis
+2. Explanatory Data Analysis
--Model Training
+3. Model Training
--Hyperparameter Tuning
+4. Hyperparameter Tuning
--Model Evaluation
+5. Model Evaluation
--Result Interpretation
+6. Result Interpretation

 # Experimental Design
 The purpose of the experiments was to identify the learning method (regression, classification, clustering, etc.) and testing 3 models to compare the performance of these machine learning models to predict **happiness_index** based on the features of our dataset that are mainly socio-economic factors.
 Our main objective was to use relevant metrics and conducting necessary implementations to evaluate each of our models' ability to gather relationships between the variables in the dataset and our target variable as minimizing errors and maximizing the prediction accuracy.